DTW-MIC Coexpression Networks from Time-Course Data: Abstract

 \section{Abstract}

-When modeling co-expression networks from high-throughput time course data, the Pearson correlation function is reasonably effective.
-However, this approach is limited since it cannot capture non-linear interactions and time shifts between the signals.
-Here we propose to overcome these two issues by employing a novel similarity function, DTWMIC, combining a measure taking care of functional interactions of signals (MIC) and a measure identifying horizontal displacements (DTW).
-By using a network comparison metric to quantify differences, we show the effectiveness of the DTWMIC approach on both synthetic and transcriptomic datasets.
+When modeling coexpression networks from high-throughput time course data, Pearson Correlation Coefficient (PCC) is one of the most effective and popular similarity functions.
+However, its reliability is limited since it cannot capture non-linear interactions and time shifts.
+Here we propose to overcome these two issues by employing a novel similarity function, Dynamic Time Warping Maximal Information Coefficient (DTW-MIC), combining a measure taking care of functional interactions of signals (MIC) and a measure identifying horizontal displacements (DTW).
+By using the Hamming-Ipsen-Mikhailov (HIM) metric to quantify network differences, the effectiveness of the DTW-MIC approach is demonstrated on both synthetic and transcriptomic datasets.